-Table 29 shows that the percentage shares of Flue/Fever of 39% and chest diseases of 9.3% are the highest among all other illnesses at the national level.
+Table 29 shows that the percentage shares of Flue/Fever (31.66%), women issue (9.26%) and chest infection (7.44%) are the highest among all other illnesses at the national level.
 Survey data finds that Diarrheal disorder (including dysentery) and Muscular Pain (Knee, Arm and Backbone etc.) are the second common diseases that occur in all provinces.
-Diarrheal disorder (including dysentery) is on higher side in Balochistan as compared to other provinces.
+Diarrheal disorder (including dysentery) is on higher side in Sindh as compared to other provinces.
 Measles, polio (Immunizable diseases) percentage is very low as it is controlled by vaccination in Pakistan, it is a grouped category if polio will be analyzed only then the percentage tends to zero.
-Category of women issue is 7% in KP.
+Category of women issue is 13.11% in Baluchistan which is highest in all provinces.